anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. Record in head-to-head competition.
 1. Record within the division (if applicable).
 1. Least runs allowed for the season.
-1. Coin toss, performed by the president with a witness.
+1. Coin toss, performed by the Commissioner with a witness.

 ### Postseason Format
 The postseason format shall be determined by annual vote.